ZweTun/GPUDynamicRRT/README.md

 To evaluate planning performance across different planners and environments, we use the following metrics:

 1. Planning Time (ms)
-The total runtime required to compute a valid path from start to goal.
+The mean and medium planning time of the algorithm to produce a valid path form start to goal.

 2. Cost of the Path
 The total distance of the resulting path from start to goal.